sjml/wasmbots/README.md

 # WasmBots

-A multi-player arena where all the competitors are bots!
+A multi-wizard arena where all the competitors are bots!
 The challenge is the clever coding...

 [The programming interface is described here](./docs/interface.md), and there are [pre-made libraries in a bunch of languages](./libraries/) to get you started.
 You can also peruse [the code for the example bots](./example_bots_src/), which is pretty boring at the moment, but also straightforward.